 - Volunteered at the Children’s Hospital of Philadelphia and the VA Medical Center of Philadelphia and found working with people of all walks of life fulfilling!

 - Interned at Monell Chemical Senses Center, an interdisciplinary research center studying the science of taste and smell.
 Presented research at a symposium.

 - Held various leadership positions in medical school.
-Was vice president of American Medical Women’s Association, a group to celebrate women in medicine, President of Sidekick’s, a group pairing medical students with children with pediatric chronic illness, and on the executive board of Primary Urban Partnership, an service that allows medical students to teach fourth graders science and medicine.
+Was vice president of American Medical Women’s Association, a group to celebrate women in medicine; President of Sidekicks, a group pairing medical students with children with pediatric chronic illness; and on the executive board of Primary Urban Partnership, a service that allows medical students to teach fourth graders science and medicine.
 In medical school, became Lean Six Sigma Certified to understand process improvement and its relation to heath systems.

 Nadia also participated in multiple research opportunities while a student at the University of the Sciences.
 Her research varied from analyzing the ionization patterns of particles in a mass spectrometer to understanding body image perception in an eating disorder psychology lab.
 These experiences collectively contributed to the development of her critical thinking skills, social skills of teamwork and communication, and her knowledge of the scientific processes.